 How to build a rain garden

-Before you plan to do any digging, move earth around, or change the grade of your property in any way, I would recommend consulting a professional and also making sure you know where any underground lines are located (check with your municipality or utility companies to see if they offer a “call before you dig” program).
+Before you plan to do any digging, move earth around, or change the grade of your property in any way, I would recommend consulting a professional and also making sure you know where any underground utilities are located (check with your municipality or utility companies to see if they offer a “call before you dig” program).
 Even if you want to do the bulk of the work, a professional can guide you with a drawing and some instruction, so you’re not inadvertently diverting water to a neighbour’s property or towards your home.

 A rain garden doesn’t have to take up a lot of space.
 It can be anywhere from 100 to 300 square feet and you’ll want to place it at least 10 feet away from the house.
 An infiltration test, which determines how fast the water drains through your soil, will alert you to any issues.
 It shouldn’t take longer than 48 hours to drain.